MD-123Dev/Gestion-de-vende-WITH-Bootstrap/README.md

 # Gestion-de-vende-
-avec boostrap and css and html5
+avec bootsrap and css and html5

 # lien